“Advocates of valuable design and construction thinking”

 - Communication – providing information in order for the public to better understand what design and construction professionals do, thus breeding more confidence in the value of the work that we do.

-By following these values, Constructive Deconstruction will begin to build a resourceful body of design and construction thinking that is receptive to all parties involved in place-making, helping to support their continued professional development and personal business productivity in the long term.
+By following these values, Constructive Deconstruction will begin to build a resourceful body of design and construction thinking that is receptive to all parties involved in place-making, helping to support continued professional development and business productivity long into the future.

 Thomas Denhardt – Author and Creative Director